Microsoft doubles down on gaming with $7.5 billion deal for Doom-owner ZeniMax

 Microsoft said the ZeniMax deal will close in the second half of fiscal year 2021, and have minimal impact on adjusted operating income in fiscal years 2021 and 2022.

-Reporting by Munsif Vengattil in Bengaluru, Additional reporting by Uday Sampath Kumar and Ayanti Bera; Editing by Anil D’Silva, Patrick Graham and Shinjini Ganguli
+Reporting by Munsif Vengattil in Bengaluru, Additional reporting by Uday Sampath Kumar and Ayanti Bera; Editing by David Gregorio, Anil D’Silva, Patrick Graham and Shinjini Ganguli

 Our Standards: The Thomson Reuters Trust Principles.